sebastianbachmaier/save-filesystem-mcp/README.md

 ### How to install:

+> ![WARNING]
-> ![WARNING] You need > Node.js 12 to run this MCP.
+> You need > Node.js 12 to run this MCP.
 You might need to use it over nvm or similar.

-Modify e.g. your Clause MCP config e.g. under MAC via (see also [https://modelcontextprotocol.io/quickstart/user](claude documentation)):
+Modify e.g. your Clause MCP config e.g. under MAC via (see also [claude documentation](https://modelcontextprotocol.io/quickstart/user)):

 ```
 ~/Library/Application\ Support/Claude/claude_desktop_config.json